Shelrothman/grapes_mobile/README.md

 # Grapes-App

 Grapes-App is a mobile app for mental health and wellness.
-It is built with React Native and Expo.
+The UI is built with React Native, Typescript, Node, and Expo.
+The backend is built with Vite, Typescript, and PostgreSQL hosted on Supabase.
+See full stack list below.

 <!-- table of contents -->
 <!-- ## Table of Contents